School-of-Code-HQ/hackathon_react-typescript-weather-app/README.md

 ### Code and functionality

 - Your app should be in TypeScript!
 Remember to reference the [React/TypeScript cheat sheet](https://github.com/typescript-cheatsheets/react#reacttypescript-cheatsheets) and other resources (and Google) to help.
 - The user should be able to input the name of a city and have weather information about that city added to the page.
 Use the following API to get your weather information: https://openweathermap.org/api.
+You'll need to sign up for the free tier to get an API key.
 - Your app should have at least one other function/feature in addition to being able to check weather information about a city.
 Be creative!

 ### Styling and UI